 Data Edit - To edit the data related to a Tank, first select the Tank using the tools above.
 Once selected, edit Junction related data by adding/modifying the fields in the Model Explorer - Attribute Tab window.
 Additionally modifications may be done by editing the DB Tables that may be accessed from the InfoWater Pro Ribbon in the Edit Group using the → DB Editor icon.

-Graphic Edit - To edit the node graphically do one of the following: From the InfoWater Pro Ribbon in the Edit Group using the → Edit Command dropbox iconselect the Move Node command from the dropdown .
+Graphic Edit - To edit the node graphically do the following: From the InfoWater Pro Ribbon in the Edit Group using the → Edit Command dropbox icon select the Move Node command from the drop-down menu list.
 Left click on the mouse and hold the left click down on the junction to select it.
 With the junction highlighted move the node to the desired position while keeping the left click mouse button depressed.
 Once in the desired location, release the left mouse button and the node location will be updated to the new location.

-If the user has not enabled "Auto Length Calculation" checkboxunder the InfoWater Pro Ribbon in the Project Group using the Preferences icon and the Operations tab, all pipes connected to a node moved will not have their lengths automatically changed.
+If you have not enabled "Auto Length Calculation" checkboxunder the InfoWater Pro Ribbon in the Project Group using the Preferences icon and the Operations tab, all pipes connected to a node moved will not have their lengths automatically changed.

 Group edits can be made by either creating a domain or by creating a selection.

 Using the Domain Manager - Create a domain selecting the specific Tanks that you want to edit.
 Refer to the section on Domain Manager for details on the domain creation process.
 Once the domain has been created, choose the InfoWater Pro Ribbon in the Edit Group using the → DB Editor icon .
 Depending on the data you want to edit choose the appropriate table type from among the different database tables.
 Choose as the Data Scope and click on OK.